zuma-code/lab-react-cohort-tools/README.md

 - `<StudentDetailsPage />`
 - `<UserProfilePage />`

-These components are currently being rendered in the `App` component one below the other.
+These components are currently being rendered one below the other.
 Each component has a border around it to distinguish between each page component more easily.
 Your task is to set up React Router routes and show them on specified routes.